-Please alert the office to any allergies or sensitivities that you might have to antibiotics.
 An antibiotic may be prescribed following your surgical procedure.
-Take as directed until gone.
+Please continue taking the antibiotic as directed until it is finished.
 It is advisable not to take these medications on an empty stomach, as nausea may result.
 For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness.

 Do not smoke for at least 2 weeks following your surgical procedure.
 It will significantly slow healing and can compromise results.